MatthiasGwiozda/shopping-list-wiki/developer/currentTodos.md

     - [x] shops

 --- MenuRoutesFactory class
+- [] think about how to wire the classes together / change this checklist - block?
 - [] create class MenuRoutesFactory in ApplicationMenuRoutes.ts
 - [] rename ApplicationMenuRoutes.ts to MenuRoutesFactory.ts
 - [] move MenuRoutesFactory to factories - folder